Divyapatil14/Airbnb-Listings-and-Reviews-Analysis/README.md

 * Mexico City achieved the highest customer ratings.
 * Cleanliness and value were important factors affecting customer satisfaction.

+## Dataset

+The dataset used in this project is the Airbnb Listings & Reviews dataset from Maven Analytics Data Playground.

+Due to file size limitations, the original dataset is not included in this repository.

 ## Author

 **Divya Patil**